iamnande/rawr/README.md

 v1.0.0.

-## 🤖 LLMs (a.k.a. clankers)
+## 🤖 LLM usage

-note: this project is built using human hands and brains. any issues or PRs raised that make use of an LLM will be unceremoniously rejected and closed.
+note: this is an artisal project, built using human hands and brains.
+LLMs have a place in tech, however - until we've overcome the glaring sustainability issues, any issues or PRs raised that make use of an LLM will be unceremoniously rejected and closed.